James May: Dismissal from Autocar

 In an interview with Richard Allinson on BBC Radio 2, May confessed that in 1992 he was dismissed from Autocar magazine after putting together an acrostic in one issue.
 At the end of the year, the magazine's "Road Test Yearbook" supplement was published.
-Each spread featured four reviews and each review started with a large red letter (known in typography as an initial).
+Each spread featured four reviews and each review started with a large red letter (known in typography as an initial or a drop cap).
 May's role was to put the entire supplement together.

 To alleviate the tedium, May wrote each review such that the initials on the first four spreads read "ROAD", "TEST", "YEAR" and "BOOK".
-Subsequent spreads seemingly had random letters, starting with "SOYO" and "UTHI"; when punctuated these letters spelt out the message: "So you think it's really good, yeah?
+Subsequent spreads seemingly had random letters, starting with "SOYO" and "UTHI"; when punctuated, these letters spelt out the message: "So you think it's really good, yeah?
 You should try making the bloody thing up; it's a real pain in the arse."

+In a 2019 interview with Carscoops.com, May stated that while the hidden message originally passed through the magazine's pre-printing review processes unnoticed, he was found out when readers began calling in to Autocar's offices, thinking there might be a prize involved.
+Upon learning of this, the magazine's management called for May to be fired.

 Television career

 His past television credits include presenting Driven on Channel 4 in 1998, narrating an eight-part BBC One series called Road Rage School, and co-hosting the ITV1 coverage of the 2006 London Boat Show.
 He also wrote and presented a Christmas special called James May's Top Toys (for BBC One).
 James May: My Sisters' Top Toys attempted to investigate the gender divide of toy appeal.
 In series 3, episode 3 of Gordon Ramsay's The F Word, May managed to beat Ramsay in eating bull penis and rotten shark and with his fish pie recipe.